Theryx/Theryx/README.md

 ##I'm a UI/UX designer and FrontEnd developer

-Here are some ideas to get you started:
+Here are some fact about me:

 - 🔭 I’m currently working on Fintech platform to help founders
 - 🌱 I’m currently learning Reactjs,TailwindCSS